Giving children the best start in life through digital

 The app is currently being used in Bury and Rochdale and can be deployed in other Greater Manchester localities.
+An early education extension to the app is also in use in Rochdale, and will go live in Salford on the 1st March 2023.
 Please contact the team to discuss using the app in your area.

 Early Years digitisation will see streamlined systems connect hundreds of Greater Manchester professionals such as health visitors and school health services with parents and carers, enabling them to work together to better support families.
 It is the first part of our wider digital platform that aims to ensure that digital access to public services is integrated and user-friendly.